varlackc/Cards/README.md

 In order to test the functionality of the card appliation you can run the tests by using the following command:

 `python -m unittest`

+The tests that will be used are included n the tests folder.

+In order to get additional information on the project, read the documentation in the doc folder.